 History buffs and novices alike will enjoy a visit to this informative museum that tells the tale of the Native Americans and hearty pioneers that settled the Oregon Territory in the mid 19th century.
 The Oregon my Oregon exhibit will walk you through Oregon's entire history with 50 separate displays that include the Oregon Trail, the Great Depression and World War II.
 Located downtown across from the Portland Art Museum, the museum houses approximately 85,000 artifacts, photos, books, map and videotape as well as a research library that relates Oregon's history from early days until present.
 The historians that work their are highly educated on all things Oregon and interesting to speak with.
 (503-222-1741)

-Founded in 1892 the Portland Art musuem is the seventh oldest museums in the nation and the oldest museum in the Pacific Northwest.
+Founded in 1892, the Portland Art museum is the seventh oldest museum in the nation and the oldest in the Pacific Northwest.
 The Portland Art Museum is renowned for its extensive permanent collection, which showcases everything from rare and expertly restored ancient works to veritable contemporary masterpieces.
 Highlights include a diverse collection of Native American art, authentic English silver, a 5,000-work collection of 19th and 20th century photography and a collect of European art including their most famous piece Vincent van Gogh's The Ox-Cart.
 The campus also includes the Jubitz Center for Modern and Contemporary Art, Gilkey Center for Graphic Arts, and Northwest Film Center.
 (503-226-2811)

 Dedicated to technology and science, this museum offers interactive educational exhibits that everyone can enjoy.
 The museum's six huge halls are filled with hands-on displays related to everything from outer space to computers.
 Labs throughout the museum offer more in-depth exploration with exhibits like the chemistry lab and the life lab, which houses various live animals and insects.
 Upstairs they offer a large area just for younger children where they can play and learn through hands on exhibits like a sand area and water area.
 Downstairs they have rotating national exhibits like Lego's and Bodies.
 Beyond the exhibits, the museum features an Omnimax theater, planetarium and motion simulator.